EvanSkeete/front-end-interviews/README.md

 Front End Interview Notes
 ====================

 Collection of useful notes and algorithms that might come up in an interview for a front end position.
+For academic use only.

 challenges.js contains some simple coding challenge type algorithms implemented in JS